yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-4.md

 ```

 In order to statically generate the css styles, the extractor needs to look
-at least one other file called "helpers".
+at at least one other file called "helpers".
 In this case, it may also need to
 understand what "helpers" is pointing to - is it to some top level file called
 "helpers", or a module?
 Moreover, "helpers" may itself import `getColor` from
 yet another file.

-Due to the flexibility of JavaScript, `getColor` may also be defined
+Even worse, Due to the flexibility of JavaScript,
-in many interesting ways.
-A perfect extractor will need to somehow
+`getColor` may also be defined in many interesting ways.

+A perfect extractor will need to somehow evaluate all of these code and generate
-evaluate all of these code and generate the class name as well as the CSS
+the class name as well as the CSS code.
-code.

 At the same time, we should only extract the minimal amount of code necessary,
 both due to performance concerns and the general desire to avoid side effects